brucou/graph-adt/README.md

 `npm run test`

 # Tips and gotchas
-- edges which are not reachable from the starting edge won't be reached.
+- edges which are not reachable from the starting vertex won't be reached.
 That sounds obvious but it is easy to forget.
 - the `GraphTraversalState` can be used to implement early termination of the search.
 Typically `visit` would update some flag in the graph traversal state, and `isTraversableEdge` would not